-Programmatic - Girls Who Code Club Mentor : Coding5k Program Leader
+Programmatic - Girls Who Code Club Mentor or Coding5k Program Leader

-East San José Carnegie Branch is planning to host a weekly 1.5 to 2 hour Girls Who Code club for the school year (September - April).
+East San José Carnegie Branch has traditionally hosted a weekly 1.5 to 2 hour Girls Who Code club for the school year (September - April).
 These clubs are for middle and high school aged girls interested in computer science and programming.
 Curricula and session modules are provided by the Girls Who Code organization.

 These clubs help girls learn coding, teach networking skills (developing sisterhood), and to exercise their skills by designing a project that could make an impact in their communities.